Positivity and representations of surface groups: Properties of positivity

 As an immediate corollary, we show that positive maps defined on dense subsets extend to positive maps.
 More precisely:

 \begin{coro}[\sc Extension of positive maps] Let $A$ be dense subset in $[0,1]$.
 Assume that we have a positive map $\xi$ from $A$ to $\gp$.
-Then there exists \begin{itemize} \item a unique left-continuous positive map $\xi_+$ from $[0,1]$ to $\gp$ so that $\xi$ coincide with $\xi_+$ on a dense subset of $A$, \item a unique right-continuous positive map $\xi_-$ from $[0,1]$ to $\gp$ so that $\xi$ coincide with $\xi_-$ on a dense subset of $A$. \end{itemize} Moreover, \begin{itemize} \item for any triple of pairwise distinct points $(x,y,z)$ in $[0,1]$
+Then there exist \begin{itemize} \item a unique left-continuous positive map $\xi_+$ from $[0,1]$ to $\gp$ such that $\xi$ coincide with $\xi_+$ on a dense subset of $A$, \item a unique right-continuous positive map $\xi_-$ from $[0,1]$ to $\gp$ such that $\xi$ coincide with $\xi_-$ on a dense subset of $A$. \end{itemize} Moreover, \begin{itemize} \item for any ordered quadruple $(x,y,z,t)$ of pairwise distinct points in $[0,1]$